 Samson was born and raised in a Christian home in Pakistan.
 After he finished college, he started working with an outreach ministry which eventually sent him to seminary in Singapore—a truly cross-cultural experience that prepared him for the future.

 He returned to Pakistan after seminary and continued working with the ministry, eventually heading up a prison outreach program.
-This program was initially intended to encourage Christians, but soon even Muslim inmates were seeking Samson, believing in the potency of Christian prayer.
-Word got out that Samson was supposedly converting Muslims, and anti-Christians reacted by threatening Samson and his family at their home.
-They were forced to leave their home for Canada.
+This program was initially intended to encourage imprisoned Christians, but soon Muslim inmates were also seeking Samson, believing in the potency of Christian prayer.
+Word got out that Samson was supposedly converting Muslims and anti-Christians reacted by threatening Samson and his family at their home.
+They were forced to leave home for Canada.

 Samson had been a key leader in OM for several years prior, so he contacted OM Canada to see if they could get him connected with some local Christians and ministries.
 They put him in touch with Voice of the Martyrs (with whom he volunteered for several years) and also a local Persian pastor who then introduced him to Shawn and the Jesus Network.